Christmas is coming! That merry time of year that is filled with faith, family, food, and a little bit of shopping.

-The average American will spend about $700 on holiday purchases* and unfortunately many people will get a little surprise in the mail in January when the credit card bills start rolling in.
+Americans will spend about $900 on holiday purchases** and unfortunately, many people will get a little surprise in the mail in January when the credit card bills start rolling in.

 My mission is for all of us to sleep better in the new year knowing that there are no huge balances hanging over our heads.
 We will pay cash for Christmas this year and I want that for YOU too!

 3 Smart Steps to Pay Cash for Christmas

 Your first step is to sit down with your spouse and family and brainstorm all of your holiday spending needs.
 Include gifts, but also travel, decorations, cards, stamps, parties, etc

 Take advantage of my free budget excel spreadsheet that I offer to email subscribers.
 When your budget is complete, you’ll know how much you need for your holiday spending.